nyaggah/bedframe/packages/eslint-config-bedframe/README.md

   </a>
 </p>

-## **@bedframe/tsconfig**
+## **eslint-config-bedframe**

-Shared TypeScript configs used in this Turborepo.
+Shared ESLint configs used in this Turborepo

-These are the base TypeScript configurations from which all others inherit.
+These are the base ESLint configurations from which from all others inherit.